 IFS one of the three All India Services.
 The exam is conducted for recruitment to forestry services of India.
 The other two All India Services being Indian Administrative Service (IAS) and Indian Police Service (IPS).

-About IFS: Indian Forest Service is one of the Civil Services of India and belongs to the apex All India Services group.
+Indian Forest Service is one of the Civil Services of India and belongs to the apex All India Services group.
 IFS services are placed under various State cadres and joint cadres though they have the mandate to serve both under the State and Central Governments.